Skip to main content

 The Ethics Certificate program studies prominent ethical theories, the history of ethical thought, applied ethical methodologies, and the good life (individually and collectively).
 The program is designed to give students the ethical reasoning skills to become good ethical decision-makers in their personal and professional lives.
 We explore contemporary ethical issues in bioethics, medical ethics, business ethics, and environmental ethics.
 We also explore social justice issues in the legal, social, and political arenas.
 Students who complete the program will be able to articulate clearly ethical problems, relevant ethical issues, and ethical dilemmas.
 Students will be able to construct justified ethical solutions to such problems while being sensitive to the multivarious perspectives, rights, and interests.
 Moreover, students will be prepared to analyze the value of existing codes of ethics in the workplace and implement guidelines for ethical behavior in a professional environment.

 The Ethics Certificate consists of four course units in value theory courses.
-One course unit may be from a related program subject to approval by the chair of the philosophy department.
+One course unit may be from a related program subject to approval by the program director of ethics.

 Value Theory Courses include: